hbliu/Open4Gene/README.md

 3. **gene.peak.pair**

-This is a dataframe that contains gene-peak pairs for Open4Gene, gene (first column) and peak (second column).
+This is a dataframe that contains gene-peak pairs for Open4Gene, gene (first column) and peak (second column), as following.
-Gene names should be included in the row names of RNA read count matrix, and peak names in the row names of ATAC read count matrix.
 | Gene | Peak                   |
 | ---- | ---------------------- |
 | DAB2 | chr5-39400433-39402082 |